Patrick Deyto: Suphanburi

 Deyto joined Suphanburi of Thai League 1 in July 2019 after Stallion approved his release.
-The club fared poorly in 2020 season which was married by the COVID-19 pandemic, losing 11 games in a row.
+The club fared poorly in 2020 season which was marred by the COVID-19 pandemic, losing 11 games in a row.
 Deyto helped the team avoid relegation and was given a contract extension.

 International career

-Philippines U-23
+Youth

 In June 2013, he was called up to the Philippines U-23 team for a friendly game against Singapore U-23.

-Philippines
+Senior

-In February 2013, Deyto was called up for the national team training ahead of their preparations for the 2014 AFC Challenge Cup qualification against Cambodia, Brunei & Turkmenistan.
+In February 2013, Deyto was called up for the national team training ahead of their preparations for the 2014 AFC Challenge Cup qualification against Cambodia, Brunei, and Turkmenistan.

 In March 2014, he was again called up to the senior team, but now by new Azkals head coach Thomas Dooley in a friendly match against Malaysia as a reserve but eventually played as a starter after Roland Muller cancelled his flight and couldn't play due to a flu.

 He was selected in the final 23-man squad for the 2014 AFC Challenge Cup which was held in Maldives.
 Because of the absence of Muller and Neil Etheridge who were both unavailable because of club duties, Deyto was the starting goalkeeper for the Philippines during the 2014 AFF Championship.

+Deyto would return to play for the Philippines almost a decade later.
+He would feature in the 1–0 friendly win against Nepal on 15 June 2023.